Game Developer Harassment: Can You Sue? Is It Worth It?

 This summer, Polygon published an article by Brian Crecente about the escalation of game developer harassment.

-In the article, Adam Orth, Stephen Toulouse and David Vanderhaar shared their personal developer harassment tales.
-In April, Orth, a former Microsoft employee, had the unpleasant task of tweeting about Microsoft Studios’ “always-online” consoles.
-The responsibility resulted in a backlog of death threats on his social media accounts.
-Toulouse, who left his position as Xbox Live’s head of policy and enforcement two years ago, said he still gets messages like, “I am going to kill you and I’m going to find you and destroy you.”
-Once, he was even swatted (prank callers sent a swat team to his house), but the police didn’t do much to punish the perpetrators.
-Like his colleagues, Vanderhaar, who announced a few minor changes on Call of Duty: Black Ops 2 on Twitter, was also pelted with violent threats.
+In the piece, Adam Orth, Stephen Toulouse, and David Vanderhaar shared their stories.
+Orth had the unpleasant task of tweeting about Microsoft Studios’ “always-online” consoles; unhappy players pelted him with death threats.
+Toulouse, who left his position as Xbox Live’s head of policy and enforcement, said he still gets messages like, “I am going to kill you and I’m going to find you and destroy you;” he was swatted.
+And like his colleagues, Vanderhaar, drew the short straw and had to announce a few minor changes on Call of Duty: Black Ops 2; upset players flooded him with violent threats.

 Why Is Developer Harassment On The Rise?

 Co-director of the Cyberbullying Research Center, Sameer Hinduja, explained, “when individuals are online they are sort of separated from their conscience and from social conventions and morals and norms and even the law, and they feel a little bit more free to say what they want to say.
 It’s almost like we’re reverting to our primitive tendencies where we didn’t know rules of social decorum and so forth.”

 Or to put it another way: Back in the day, when Atari ruled, you could complain to neighbor Bobby about level three of Adventure, but Bobby and the other block kids were probably your entire sphere of influence.
 The chances of you connecting with the developer were between slim and none.